HairySpoon/htlfc/docs/README.md

 ## Use Cases

-The original use case for HTLFC emerged when Mozilla discontinued their legacy API; a necessity for the Firefox MAFF extension which thus became obsolete.
-Some users were left with collection of `.maff` and `.mht` files which could no longer be opened in the absence of that extension.
+The original use case for HTLFC emerged when Mozilla discontinued their legacy API; a necessity to the Firefox MAFF extension which thus became obsolete.
+Some users were left with collections of `.maff` and `.mht` files which could no longer be opened in the absence of that extension.

 Obviously HTLFC may also be used to open and/or convert hypertext files from other sources.

 ## Principle of Operation
-HTLFC executes two major steps:
+HTLFC performs two fundamental steps:

 * The input file is first unpacked into a temporary directory.
 Some adjustment may take place depending on the format.
 * Associated files (style sheets, images, javascript, etc) are converted into in-line format and merged into the main file.